No. 64 Squadron RAF

-No. 64 Squadron was a squadron of the Royal Air Force.
-It was first formed on 1 August 1916 as a squadron of the Royal Flying Corps.
-It was disbanded on 31 January 1991 at RAF Leuchars.
+No. 64 Squadron was a squadron of the Royal Air Force, first formed on 1 August 1916 in Norfolk as a squadron of the Royal Flying Corps, and serving in France during World War I. It was re-formed in 1936, going on to fly Spitfires in the Battle of Britain, and for much of World War II.
+Post-war it remained as a fighter squadron, converting to Gloster Meteor jet aircraft in 1951, and then Gloster Javelins until 1967.
+It then became the shadow unit for No. 228 OCU, flying the F-4 Phantom until both 228 OCU and 64 Squadron were disbanded on 31 January 1991 at RAF Leuchars.

 History

 1916 to 1919

 No. 64 Squadron Royal Flying Corps was formed at Sedgeford in Norfolk on 1 August 1916.
-Initially, it was equipped with a variety of types for training purposes, including Henry Farmans, Royal Aircraft Factory F.E.2bs, Avro 504s and Sopwith Pups.
+Initially, it was equipped with a variety of types for training purposes, including Farman HF.20s, Royal Aircraft Factory F.E.2bs, Avro 504s and Sopwith Pups.
 In June 1917, the squadron re-equipped with its intended operational equipment, the Airco DH.5 fighter, and began to work up ready for operations.
 The DH.5 had poor altitude performance, and so the squadron extensively practiced low-level flying both prior to and following its move to France on 14 October 1917.
 On 20 November, the British launched the Battle of Cambrai, an offensive supported by the use of large number of tanks and No. 64 Squadron supported the British troops, flying many low-level ground attack missions, both during the British attack, and during the German counterattack that followed.